 Depart Christchurch

 This morning we highly recommend exploring Christchurch.
-Wander the city streets and laneways to discover creative street art intended to bring cheer and colour to a city once buried in rubble, check out the incredible modern shopping district, go for a beer at one of the quirky local pubs, spend an hour punting down the avon river, explore the stunning botanical gardens or hop on the historic tourist tram and see it all!
+Wander the city streets and laneways to discover creative street art intended to bring cheer and colour to a city once buried in rubble, check out the incredible modern shopping district, go for a beer at one of the quirky local pubs, spend an hour punting down the Avon River, explore the stunning Botanic Gardens or hop on the historic tourist tram and see it all!
+As today is our final day, our adventure is coming to an end and we can’t believe it’s over!
+We’ll say goodbye (or see you soon) to our mates and go our separate ways for now.
+We hope everyone had a blast and remains Stray Mates for forever!

 Accommodation